DrankRock/CMScrape/README.md

 *voilà*

-Note : a Proxyless use is available, faster for smaller lists (30 or less links) and can be switched on and off with :
+Note : a Proxyless use is available, faster for smaller lists (30 or fewer links) and can be switched on and off with :
 `python CMScrape.py --no-proxies <True or False>`

 ---